Adrian-at-CrimsonAzure/homeassistant-supervised-dind/README.md

 Home Assistant Supervised inside a Docker container with full add-on support.

 ## Installation
+Note: as of this commit this image only supports the `amd64-hassio-supervisor` image, it should be trivial to modify this if there's demand.
 ### Docker run (bind):
 ```bash
 docker run --privileged -p 8123:8123 --mount type=bind,source="[HASSIO STORAGE]",target=/usr/share/hassio --mount type=bind,source="[DOCKER STORAGE]",target=/var/lib/docker --name hass crimsonazure/homeassistant-supervised-dind